jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 - System Methods

 The diagram does need to be able to display the whole system in terms of just coding principles, and not coding aspects, because you need to be able to start programming coding aspects using the diagrams.
 The diagrams need to already be in the language, when you don’t yet have coding aspects.
-However, coding aspects will be applying to the display of diagrams.
+However, coding aspects might be applying to the display of diagrams.

 -----